 Santa Elena It is a small town, you can move without problems.
 The hotels are concentrated in the same area near the highway that passes through the town on the Ruta Puuc route.
 For a small town the offer is very good, in fact the 4 accommodations that I recommend are very good.
 I didn't think twice about staying here.

-THE FLYCATCHER INN BOUTIQUE HOTEL: of the classics in Santa Elena, the owners are foreigners, they have been here for many years.
-I loved the place, we spent a Holy Week staying here, you can see the desire and the affection, highly recommended LOCATION: 10 minutes from the center on foot, well located on the road.
+THE FLYCATCHER INN BOUTIQUE HOTEL: one of the classics in Santa Elena, the owners are foreigners, they have been here for many years.
+I loved the place, we spent Easter staying here, the enthusiasm and affection are noticeable, highly recommended LOCATION: 10 minutes from downtown on foot, well located on the road.
 HOTEL DESCRIPTION: comfortable and clean rooms with private bathroom, air conditioning, fan.
-Local decoration SERVICES: WIFI, patio with pool and large gardens.
-There is a path where to take a good walk and see Mayan ruins, they have a land of 1 hectare.
-BEST: excellent value for money PERSONAL VIEW: great value for money, I really liked this hotel, highly recommended
+Local decoration.
+SERVICES: WIFI, patio with pool and large gardens.
+There is a path where you can take a good walk and see ruined Mayans, they have a land of 1 hectare.
+BEST: excellent value for money PERSONAL OPINION: great value for money, I really liked this hotel, highly recommended

 THE PICKLED ONION ECO-BOUTIQUE: a great classic in Santa Elena, the owner has been here for more than 10 years.
-LOCATION: 10 minutes from the center on foot, well located.
-HOSTEL DESCRIPTION: Mayan style cabins decorated locally.
+LOCATION: 10 minutes from downtown on foot, well located.
+HOSTEL DESCRIPTION: Locally decorated Mayan style cabins.
 Rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool.
-Breakfast included, great breakfast THE BEST: excellent value for money and the attention of the owner, she likes to be a hostess PERSONAL OPINION: good value for money and her excellent restaurant.
-Although I stay in another, I have dinner here.
+Breakfast included, great breakfast THE BEST: excellent value for money and the attention of the owner, she likes to be a host PERSONAL OPINION: good value for money and its excellent restaurant.
+Although I stay in another, I dine here.

-SACBE INN: It was owned by foreigners until a few years ago it was managed by a Mexican couple.
-I have stayed here several times, I really like the place LOCATION: 15 minutes from the center on foot, located at the exit of Santa Elena.
-DESCRIPTION OF THE HOSTEL: Mayan-style cabins, rooms with private bathrooms SERVICES: WIFI, patio with pool and breakfast included THE BEST: excellent value for money, the friendliness of the owners.
-PERSONAL OPINION: it is somewhat less in quality than the others, but just cheaper.
+SACBE INN: It was owned by foreigners until a few years ago it was run by a Mexican couple.
+I have stayed here several times, I really like the place.
+LOCATION: 15 minutes from the center on foot, located at the exit of Santa Elena.
+HOSTEL DESCRIPTION: Mayan-style cabins, rooms with private bathroom SERVICES: WIFI, patio with pool and breakfast included THE BEST: excellent value for money, the kindness of the owners.
+PERSONAL OPINION: it is somewhat less in quality than the others, but precisely more economical.
 More than enough as accommodation, it has a lot of charm.

-ECO-HOTEL NUEVA ALTIA: the newest of all, the only one I have not stayed in, has been recommended to me by friends LOCATION: 10 minutes from the center on foot, well located.
-DESCRIPTION OF THE HOSTEL: spacious rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool and common kitchen.
-BEST: excellent value for money.
-PERSONAL REVIEW: good staff and good beds.
+ECO-HOTEL NUEVA ALTIA: the newest of all, the only one I have not stayed in, it has been recommended to me by friends.
+LOCATION: 10 minutes from downtown on foot, well located.
+HOSTEL DESCRIPTION: spacious rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool and common kitchen.
+THE BEST: excellent value for money.
+PERSONAL OPINION: good staff and good beds.

-If you book through the blog it does not come out more expensive, you benefit equally from the offers, and it is a way to support my work by receiving a commission with your reservation.
+If you book through the blog, it is not more expensive, you benefit equally from the offers, and it is a way to support my work by receiving a commission with your reservation.

 Santa Elena, townsLOCATION: Santa Elena is located at 159 km south of Mérida on the federal highway 261 Mérida-Campeche (via Uxmal)